Athens (Piraeus) – Karlovassi

 Ferries to Samos

-The earliest Athens (Piraeus) Karlovassi ferry typically departs Athens (Piraeus) at about 07:15 and the last ferry usually leaves at 23:00.
+The Athens (Piraeus) Karlovassi ferry typically departs from Athens (Piraeus) at around 16:00.

-There is 4 weekly sailings from Athens (Piraeus) to Karlovassi provided by Blue Star Ferries.
+There is 1 weekly sailing from Athens (Piraeus) to Karlovassi provided by Hellenic Seaways.
 Timetables can change from season to season.

-Blue Star Ferries allow pets on ferries from Athens (Piraeus) to Karlovassi.
-Please also note that your pet may have to stay in the vehicle during the journey.
+Pets are welcome on board Athens (Piraeus) Karlovassi ferries with Hellenic Seaways.
+Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.